sergueik/SWET/README.md

 [Eclipse Standard Widget Toolkit](https://www.eclipse.org/swt/) (currently, with third party [Opal](https://github.com/lcaron/opal) widget library) instead of Microsoft .Net Windows Forms for user interface and [Jtwig](http://jtwig.org/documentation/reference/tags/control-flow) template engine instead of [ASP.Net Razor](https://en.wikipedia.org/wiki/ASP.NET_Razor) for code generation (that is just one of the available template exngines - note, __jtwig__ supports the original [PHP Twig](http://twig.sensiolabs.org/doc/2.x/) syntax).

 Therefore __SWET__ runs on Windows, Mac or Linux, 32 or 64 bit platforms.
-__SWET__ is currently beta quality: one can create a session and collect Page Elements information and convert it to a fragment of the code in the Java or C# or other language.
-Eventually the full functionality of __SWD__ is to be achieved.
-Also __SWET__ might become an [Eclipse plugin](http://www.vogella.com/tutorials/EclipsePlugin/article.html).
+__SWET__ is currently beta quality: one can create a session and collect Page Element information and convert it to a fragment of the code in the Java or C# language; eventually the full functionality of __SWD__ is to be achieved, also __SWET__ might become an [Eclipse plugin](http://www.vogella.com/tutorials/EclipsePlugin/article.html).

 The application is being developed in Ecipse with [SWT Designer/Window Builder](http://www.vogella.com/tutorials/EclipseWindowBuilder/article.html), on Ubuntu 16.04 and Windows.